andrefelipeos/buscante/README.md

 This project has a *Dockerfile* for easy deployment with **Docker**.
 It defines a multi-stage build: first a **Node.js** image is used to build the project for production; then a small **Nginx** image is used for deployment.

-Finally, it is important to note that visual assets, such as some images and logos, and most CSS code was provided by Alura.
+It is important to note that visual assets, such as some images and logos, and most CSS code was provided by Alura.

 ## How to use it with Docker?